 Some nanny employers have to work regardless of the weather.
 This group usually includes first responders (e.g. fire fighters, police officers), medical personnel (e.g. emergency room doctors, nurses), and other essential personnel.
 In these cases, there’s not an option for the nanny to stay home due to bad weather.
 They have to make it to work to ensure their employer can make it to work.
 This usually means the nanny stays over the night before the storm hits.
 If “no snow days allowed here” is a job requirement, that should be discussed during the interview process so the nanny can make an informed decision about the position.
 If that didn’t happen, discuss it now and see where the nanny stands.

-What will the nanny be paid?
-Although the nanny isn’t working during her overnight stay, they’re there because their employers need them to be there to guarantee availability, regardless of the next day’s forecast.
+Q. What will the nanny be paid?
+Although the nanny isn’t working during her overnight stay, they’re there because their employers need them to be there to guarantee availability in light of the next day’s forecast.
 Since it’s a requirement rather than a choice, the nanny generally receives a stipend that covers the off hours spent at the employers’ home.

 What Does a Snow Day Policy Include?